 Hola is an Israeli company which provides a free VPN via a browser add-on.
 Their solution is built on P2P (peer-to-peer) technology, which means that they have no servers.
 Instead, when you connect to a VPN location in, say, Armenia, you traffic is basically routed through a computer of some guy in Armenia, another Hola user.
 And guess what.
 People around the world will also use your Internet connection for their “VPN”.

 Are you prepared to share your Internet connection with strangers?
 It doesn’t seem like a great idea in the slightest.
+Some experts even call Hola VPN a botnet.

 I don’t recommend using Hola, but it can come handy in a very particular scenario: you need to route your traffic through an uncommon location.
 How many VPN providers offer an Armenia server after all?
 In this case, turn Hola on, complete your research and turn it off.